Adding User Context

 currentFeature | string | Human-readable feature name (e.g., Billing Settings) |

-userRole | string | User's role for action filtering (e.g., admin, member) |
+userRole | string | User's role for tool filtering (e.g., admin, member) |

 userState | string | User's current state (e.g., onboarding, trial, active) |